JamesWoolfenden/terraform-for-data/docs/lesson1.md

 What is Terraform

-A declarative second generation Configuration Management tool designed to Provision Cloud based Infrastructure via Code.
+A declarative second generation Configuration Management tool designed to provision cloud based Infrastructure via Code.

 What does that mean?

-Its easier to show you the difference between using the Traditional approach using the CLI and Terraform.
+It's easier to show you the difference between using the Traditional approach using the CLI and Terraform.

 First up is creating an AWS EC2 instance via the CLI.